Felcsút: Economy

-In 2009 Felcsút became the richest Hungarian settlement by capita (171 092 HUF), pushing 2nd and 12th district of Budapest to the 2nd and 3rd place.
-In 2008 Felcsút was standing in the 336th place.
+In 2009 Felcsút became the richest Hungarian settlement by capita (171 092 HUF), pushing the 2nd and 12th districts of Budapest to second and third place.
+In 2008, Felcsút stood in 336th place.

-The development of Felcsút is a pet project of the prime minister Viktor Orbán.
+The development of Felcsút is a pet project of the prime minister Viktor Orbán, who grew up in the area.
 During Orbán's tenure as PM, several building projects were initiated or completed in the village, including Pancho Arena, a football stadium next to a property owned by Orbán, which was built in 2014 (the stadium has 3,900 seats, which is more than double of Felcsút's population), and a narrow-gauge railway line, planned to be completed by 2019.
 In early 2014 plans of construction of a new airport were reported, these rumors turned out to be false, as the building permit posted on the local government's website is of an earlier date and refers to an already existing airport, owned by Péter Besenyei.